MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-form/readme.md

 When you use JS property binding instead of HTML attribute, the component prop isn't rendered in the DOM, which results in a valid HTML DOM semantic, and succeed the test.

-## CSS Variables

-If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-c-form-inputs-title-width`: Define slotted input label width, default: `23rem`

 ## Example

 **Code example does not reflect all the code.**